Curious how to use tofu in more tasty ways? Check out these 5 easy tofu meal ideas to get you started

 As long as you have the ingredients around the house, this gluten-free and dairy-free recipe comes together quickly and is very satisfying.
 Serve it over brown rice or quinoa for a complete meal.

-Wondering what to prepare for brunch for folks who don't eat eggs or meat?
+Wondering what to prepare for brunch for folks who don’t eat eggs or meat?
 This recipe is quick and very flavorful.
-I like serving this scramble inside a whole wheat tortilla topped with avocado and salsa.
+This scramble is great inside a whole wheat tortilla topped with avocado and salsa.

 Looking for a low-carb lasagna recipe?
 In place of traditional noodles, this recipe calls for zucchini strips, but you could easily swap out eggplant for the zucchini.
 Compared to traditional lasagna, you’ll save calories and carbs by using zucchini or eggplant.
 The fresh parsley, basil, garlic, and parmesan cheese add extra flavor for a twist on a classic dish.